poiuy68/TM_filtering_paper/README.md

 The output will be a CSV file with I as the information content for features.

+There are two example output files listed in the folder.

 ## Authors
 * **Ziyou Ren** - *Bioinformatician* - [the University of Chicago](https://poiuy68.github.io/)